Roy H. McVicker

-Roy Harrison McVicker (February 20, 1924 – September 15, 1973) was a U.S. Representative from Colorado.
+Roy Harrison McVicker (February 20, 1924 – September 15, 1973) was an American lawyer and World War II veteran who served one term as a U.S. Representative from Colorado from 1965 to 1967.

 Early life and education

 Born in Edgewater, Colorado, his parents were Reverend and Mrs. Roy H. McVicker.
 McVicker was educated at South Denver High School, University of Denver, Columbia College, and graduated from Columbia Law School in 1950.

 He was a lay preacher in the Methodist Church beginning at eighteen years of age.

 World War II

 During the Second World War, he served in the United States Navy in the Southwest Pacific.

 Career

 He served as assistant professor in psychology at Colorado State College in 1946 and 1947.
 He worked under President Harry Truman in establishment of the Admiral Nimitz Commission on Internal Security and Civil Rights in 1950 and 1951.

 He was admitted to the bar in New York in 1950, and practiced law in Wheat Ridge, Colorado from 1953 to 1964.

-He served as member of the State senate from 1956 to 64.
+He served as member of the State senate from 1956 to 1964.